menghui-zhou/Dimensionality-Aware-Rate-Reduction/README.md

-# Dimensionality-Aware-Rate-Reduction
+# Dimensionality-Aware Rate Reduction

-This repository is related to our work accepted by AAAI-2026
+This repository accompanies our research work **accepted at AAAI 2026**.

+It is built upon and extends the implementation from [yaodongyu/mcr2](https://github.com/yaodongyu/mcr2).

+If you find this repository useful, please consider citing our paper.